27-Year-Old Offensive Guard – Chicago Bears

 Kyle Long Contract Information:

-Signed a four-year contract with the Bears in May 2013.
+Signed a four-year, $40 million contract extension with the Bears in September of 2016.

 To instantly reveal our fantasy analysis of every player – including Kyle Long – simply subscribe now.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Kyle Long: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 There was no outlook written for Kyle Long.

 With two Pro Bowl berths in two NFL seasons -- including second-team All-Pro honors in 2014 -- Long has asserted himself as the alpha dog on the Bearsí offensive line and as a team cornerstone.
 The former first-round pick regularly overwhelms defensive tackles with his strength and athleticism, leading many to speculate that a move from right guard to one of the tackle spots may be in the cards.
 Barring a training-camp injury to projected starting tackles Jermon Bushrod and Jordan Mills, the Bears arenít likely to have Long change positions in 2015, so expect him to continue to overwhelm defensive linemen on the inside.

 Started all 16 games as a rookie at right guard, earning All-Rookie honors and a trip to the Pro Bowl.
 Penciled in to start at guard again in 2014, but could be viewed as an option at right tackle if Jordan Mills proves ineffective.

 The club's first-round draft pick out of Oregon, the athletic but lightly-experienced Long will be given every opportunity to win the starting right guard job.